ferdithedev/OverBlock/README.md

 #### Creating the item

-First you have to create a new class with is extending the MPItem class.
+First you have to create a new class wich is extending the MPItem class.

 ```java
 public class MagicWand extends MPItem {